Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/authentication-configuration.md

 # Configure Authentication for Genus Services

 > [!NOTE]
-> This article refers to the new authentication mechanisms for the next release of Genus Apps and is a work in progress.
+> This article refers to the new authentication mechanisms for the next release of Genus and is a work in progress.

 The new Genus authentication offers several ways to authenticate users, including third party identity providers like Twitter, Facebook, Google, etc. as well as Azure Active Directory, Genus Native and customer specific OAuth2 authentication.
 To use any of these identity providers one must register an app or authentication client with the desired identity providers and configure the authentication client correctly.
 Required information/setup for each provider include client ID, client secret and a callback URL which is generated and set up either by using their developer portals or by contacting the provider directly.